TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 ##### Unset Container
 If you use a header without a value, the setting will be removed.
-For example, if the life cycle of an object is set to 3 days and you request to edit the container using `'X-Container-Object-Retention:'`, the object life cycle will be removed and the objects that is stored in the container afterwards will not have their life cycle automatically set.
+For example, if the life cycle of an object is set to 3 days and you request to edit the container using `'X-Container-Object-Retention: '`, the object life cycle will be removed and the objects that is stored in the container afterwards will not have their life cycle automatically set.
 <br/>

 #### Response